CRISES IN THE CAPITALIST SYSTEM

 THE SECOND WORLD WAR

 This was the second imperialistic fighting which broke out on Friday 1st of September in 1939 and ended in 1945.
-It was fought between the Axis powers, which consisted of Germany, Italy and Japan against the Allied powers or the democratic powers namely Britain, the USSR, the USA and France.
+It was fought between the Axis powers, which consisted of Germany, Italy and Japan against the Allied powers or the Democratic powers namely Britain, the USSR, the USA and France.

 The war in Europe ended with an invasion of Germany by the Western Allies and the Soviet Union culminating in the capture of Berlin by Soviet and Polish troops and subsequently, Germany unconditionally surrendered on 8th May 1945.

 After the Potsdam Declaration by the Allies on 26 July 1945 and the refusal of Japan to surrender under its terms, the United States dropped atomic bombs on the Japanese cities of Hiroshima and Nagasaki on 6 August and 9 August respectively.
-Japan surrendered on 15 August 1945.
-Thus ended the war in Asia, cementing the total victory of the Allies.

 CAUSES OF THE SECOND WORLD WAR.